AlexBuz/llama-zip/README.md

     # Output: SxapgbY
     ```

-- Compressing text from a file:
+- Compressing the contents of a file:
     ```sh
     llama-zip /path/to/Meta-Llama-3-8B.Q8_0.gguf -c < /path/to/gettysburg_address.txt
     # Output: 4vTMmKKTXWAcNZwPwkqN84
     ```

-- Compressing text from a file and saving the output to another file:
+- Compressing the contents of a file and writing the output to another file:
     ```sh
     llama-zip /path/to/Meta-Llama-3-8B.Q8_0.gguf -c < /path/to/input.txt > /path/to/output.compressed
     ```